rewati-arista/vane_ui/.github/pull_request_template.md

 - [ ] Fail

   If it fails, explain the reason and whether or not we should ignore the failure

+# Verify Documentation Update

+    If applicable, ensure documentation has been updated for ReadMe, Getting Started guide, and Style guide

 # Additional comments